slab/quill/docs/themes.md

 Themes allow you to easily make your editor look good with minimal effort.
 Quill features two offically supported themes: [Snow](#snow) and [Bubble](#bubble).

-Themes primarily control the visual look of Quill through a CSS stylesheet, and slight tweaks can easily be made by overriding these rules.

 ### Usage

 ```html